Rijan-Joshi/Scratch/README.md

 # Machine Learning Foundational Concepts
-# This is a dummy readme.
-Not fully finalized yet

 A comprehensive collection of fundamental machine learning algorithms, models, and mathematical concepts implemented from scratch for educational purposes and deep understanding.

 ## 📊 Overview